rahulgurnani/gateway-api-inference-extension/site-src/_includes/verify-status.md

    1. Verify the `HttpRoute` status:

-      Check that the HTTPRoute was successfully configured and references were resolved:
+      Check that the HTTPRoute was successfully configured and references were resolved.
+Example command for vllm-llama3-8b-instruct:

       ```bash
       kubectl get httproute vllm-llama3-8b-instruct -o yaml